BiDAlab/edBBdb/README.md

 [5] Daza, R.; Morales, A.; Fierrez, J.; and Tolosana, R. 2020. mEBAL: A Multimodal Database for Eye Blink Detection and Attention Level Estimation.
 In *ACM International Conference on Multimodal Interaction*. [[pdf](https://arxiv.org/pdf/2006.05327.pdf)]

 [6] Hernandez-Ortega, J.; Daza, R.; Morales, A.; Fierrez, J.; and Tolosana, R. 2020.
 Heart Rate Estimation from Face Videos for Student Assessment: Experiments on edBB.
 In *IEEE Computers, Software, and Applications Conference*. [[pdf](https://arxiv.org/pdf/2006.00825.pdf)]

+Please remember to reference articles [1] and [6] on any work made public, whatever the form, based directly or indirectly on any part of edBB database.